 Realising that the ‘perfect’ body doesn’t exist

 As we scroll through social media or magazines, we are swamped with images of people that are, in our minds, ‘perfect’ – but where has this idea of a ‘perfect’ body come from?
-Trends in society allow us to think that we must look a certain way, but that’s not the case.
-We shouldn’t waste time comparing ourselves to somebody else, I know it’s easier said than done, however, if we don’t put a stop to this we could damage our mental health.
+Trends in society encourage us to think that we must look a certain way, but that’s not the case.
+We shouldn’t waste time comparing ourselves to others.
+I know it’s easier said than done, but if we don’t put a stop to this, we could damage our mental health.

 In my opinion, we are all born beautiful.
-Expectations from society is the reason that people doubt themselves, which in turn has a negative impact on our mental health.
-The truth is that everybody has insecurities, even the people that we desperately urge to be like have things that they dislike about themselves – it’s normal.
+Expectations from society are the reason that people doubt themselves, which in turn has a negative impact on our mental health.
+The truth is that everybody has insecurities, even the people that we desperately want to be like have things that they dislike about themselves – it’s normal.

 As this is the start of 2019, I think it would be great if more people could put down their phone and realise that they need to start accepting who they are.
 We could start small – I found that looking in the mirror and saying something that I liked about myself really helped.
-Yes, it may be difficult to start with, but this will slowly start to rebuild your mental health in terms of being happy in your own skin.
+Yes, it may be difficult to start with, but this will slowly start to help you be happy in your own skin.

-If you're struggling with self-esteem and the way you look, our Find Help guide has advice and places you could go to for support.
+If you're struggling with self-esteem and the way you look, have a look at our page on body image.